chloeshiau/Friends-Randomizer/README.txt

-Efficient way to randomize episodes of Friends on Netflix
+Efficient way to randomize season and episodes of Friends on Netflix